oeg-upm/TINTOlib-Documentation/docs/source/igtd.rst

      - Method used to calculate distance
      - 'Euclidean'
      - ['Euclidean', 'Manhattan']
-   * - :py:data:`zoom`
-     - Multiplication factor that determines the size of the saved image relative to the original figure size
-     - 1
-     - int
    * - :py:data:`max_step`
      - The maximum steps that the algorithm should run if never converges
      - 1000